choudhary-archit/mainsite/content/_index.md

 Belgium.
 I am currently finishing the IB Diploma Programme at [ISBe](https://www.isbedu.be/), and I will be in the 2026 class of Engineering Technology at [KU Leuven](https://www.kuleuven.be/english/kuleuven/).
-I don't have a drivers licence (yet).
+I don't have a driver's licence (yet).
 I used to live in Brussels, where I learnt to speak French; mainly, however, I speak English and Hindi.
 And yes, I am of Indian origin, having spent the first sixteen years of my life in Mumbai.

+I can be reached at the following email address: thearchitc [at] gmail [dot] com.
+(The reason many people present their emails like this is that if you write it normally, it is very easy for bots to register and spam the address.)